wout/dat-metadata-standard/README.md

 - `@current_block_size` (`number`): size of the current block
 - `@current_block_hash` (`string`): hash of the current block

-Dynamic arguments can be defined just like regular arguments:
+Directives can be defined just like regular arguments:

 ```
 [